ray-project/ray/doc/source/ray-observability/key-concepts.rst

 >>>>>>> 0c57602348 (fixups)
 =======

 By default, all stdout and stderr of tasks and actors are redirected to the driver output.
-View :ref:`Configuring Logging <log-redirction-to-driverg>` for more details.
+View :ref:`Configuring Logging <log-redirection-to-driverg>` for more details.